libriscv/libriscv/README.md

 }
 ```

 You can find details on the Linux system call ABI online as well as in the `syscalls.hpp` header in the src folder.
 You can use this header to make syscalls from your RISC-V programs.
-It is the Linux RISC-V syscall ABI.
+It is emulating the Linux RISC-V syscall ABI.

 Be careful about modifying registers during system calls, as it may cause problems
 in the simulated program.